Food waste – and finding ways to reduce it – is a major priority for every player in the global supply chain. This blog explores the best approaches.

 The economic impact

-Failing to address food waste within the value chain poses a significant risk to a businesses’ own bottom line.
-Experts estimate that the economic impact, excluding fish and seafood, amounts to £770 billion globally, with product loss as a result of damage, expired shelf life or oversupply all incurring steep financial penalties at the manufacturing and processing stages.
+Failing to address food waste within the value chain poses a significant risk to a business’ own bottom line.
+Experts estimate that the economic impact amounts to $1 trillion globally.
+Product loss as a result of damage, expired shelf life and oversupply all incur steep financial penalties at the manufacturing and processing stages.

 Hitting your environmental targets